 Match function found in Lookup and reference category in Excel.
 This function allows you to quickly locate for a specified item in range of cells, and then returns the relative position of that item in the range.
-Match Function in Excel is used to returns the relative position of an item in the given array or range of cells that match a specific value in specific order.
+Match Excel Function is used to returns the relative position of an item in the given array or range of cells that match a specific value in specific order.
 You can easily use match function to get the result either in vertical or horizontal lookup array.

 In this tutorial we have to explain how to use Match function in Excel.
 You can use Match function with Index function at the place of VLookup function.
 If you need to use advance lookup then you have to use Index Match or VLookup function.
 In Microsoft Excel there are lot of text function which allows you to find a particular text or string.
 Match function designed to get the relative position of an item in given range of array.

 MATCH (lookup value, lookup array, [match_type] )